Tiruvallur

-Tiruvallur is a Grade I municipality and a fast developing city in the Indian state of Tamil Nadu.
-It is located on the banks of Coovum river about 45 km from downtown Chennai (Madras) and just 5 km from megacity border, in the western part of the Chennai Metropolitan Area (CMA).
-It is the administrative headquarters of Tiruvallur district.

-The city is known for the Veera Raghavar temple, one of the 108 sacred shrines of Vaishnavites.
+Tiruvallur is a Grade I municipality in the Indian state of Tamil Nadu.
+It is located on the banks of Coovum river about 45 km from downtown Chennai (Madras) in the western part of the Chennai Metropolitan Area (CMA).
+It is a satellite town of Chennai and is the administrative headquarters of Tiruvallur District.
+The town is known for the Veeraraghava Swamy Temple, one of the 108 sacred shrines of Vaishnavites.
 The tank festival is held at a pond near this temple.
 A Shiva temple near this shrine which is popular among the locals.
 There is also a 40 ft tall Viswaroopa Panchamukha Hanuman temple, where the murti is made of a single green granite stone.

 Poondi reservoir, from which drinking water is drawn to Chennai city, is about 9 km from Tiruvallur.
 The neighborhood is served by Tiruvallur railway station of the Chennai Suburban Railway Network.
-As of 2011, the city had a population of 56,074.
-It is one of the fast-developing suburbs of Chennai.
+As of 2011, the town had a population of 54416.

+It is one of the fast-developing suburbs of western part of the Chennai.
+It as a key suburb in Chennai's metropolitan expansion, offering a blend of economic opportunity and cultural heritage.

 Etymology

 The name Tiruvallur is supposedly derived from the Tamil sentence tiru evvull? – Tiru meaning god, a common prefix in South India for temple towns, and evvull meaning where do I sleep?.
-Tiruvallur is said to mean a place or town where the god Veera Raghavar asked a saint for a place to sleep for a night.
+Tiruvallur is said to mean a place or town where the god Veera Raghavaswamy asked a saint for a place to sleep for a night..

-In one telling of the story, a rishi (sage) named Saalihothirar came down from Badrinath, now in Uttaranchal State, and settled in this place in order to reach Paramapadam (the abode of Lord Mahavisnu).
+The incident is recited in the Markandeya Purana where, Once a Rishi (sage) named Saalihothirar came down from Badrinath, now in Uttaranchal State, and settled in this place in order to reach Paramapadam (the abode of Lord Mahavisnu).
 He bathed in Hiruthaapanasana Theertham and started the vow of silence (mouna viratham) for one year.
 Daily he collected rice and after a year of fasting, he purified and cooked the rice, offering some to God (Naivedhyam) and duly kept the rest for himself.
-He waited for a guest, probably a muni or rishi, so that he could invite him to eat and end his fasting.
+He waited for a guest, probably a muni or Rishi, so that he could invite him to eat and end his fasting.

-At that time the God Narayana, intending to test the devotion of the rishi, came there as an old muni looking very hungry and thirsty.
+At that time Lord Narayana, intending to test the devotion of the Rishi, came there as an old muni looking very hungry and thirsty.
 On seeing him, Saalihothirar greeted him and offered a portion of the rice he had kept for himself, but Narayana wanted the entire quantity of rice.
 Saalihothirar was very happy to give all of the food to his guest, starving himself.
 After eating the food, Narayana asked, "where do I sleep?"
 (Tamil: Ev-uL-uRangalAm).
-Saalihothirar asked him to sleep in his own hut.
+Saalihothirar asked him to sleep in his own hut..
+However, there is no historical evidence to back the same, but literature proof can be found in Naalayira Divya Prabandham at the works of Thirumangai Alvar in Periya Tirumoli in Hymn 1058 - 1067, where the Lord Veeraraghava Perumal is addressed as "எவ்வுள் கிடந்தானே" (Evvull Kidanthane).